porres/pd-cyclone/README.md

 <strong>About earlier versions and other repositories:</strong>

-There are two other cyclone repositories, here's some info about them and the earlier versions of cyclone.
+There are two other cyclone repositories, here's some info about them, the versions they carry and their maintainers.

 => <strong>Original Repository (up to version 0.1-Alpha-57):</strong>
 Cyclone is originally part of the miXed library (also written by cyclone's original author Krzysztof Czaja).
 The original repository of MiXed as part of Pd Extended - containing cyclone and more (such as 'toxy') - resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.
+This repository embraces work from three different maintainance phases, here described in more detail:

 - <strong>Czaja's era (up to 0.1-Alpha55):</strong> Cjaza worked on cyclone from alpha01 (2002) to alpha55 (2005).